 While it seems obvious, encouraging your child to talk about what is bothering them is a great way to begin.
 It shows them they are not alone, and you are always there to help.

 Encourage more outside play.
-Physical activity and exercise is a tool adults often use to reduce stress, and it also works with children.
-Go the park and play frisbee, touch football, and other physical games.
+Physical activity and exercise are tools adults often use to reduce stress, and it also works with children.
+Go to the park and play frisbee, touch football, and other physical games.

 Be a role model by controlling your own reactions to stress.

-Try to maintain some semblance of family routine like having family dinners at least a few nights a week, and requiring a night time regimen by setting a time to turn off the TV and all devices.
+Try to maintain some semblance of the family routine like having family dinners at least a few nights a week, and requiring a nighttime regimen by setting a time to turn off the TV and all devices.

 Provide opportunities for them to make even simple choices.
 It may give them a feeling of control and self-worth.

 If none of these strategies work, seek help.
 Partner with your child’s teachers, guidance counselor, and coaches to compare behaviors.
-Talk with one of us here at Delaware Pediatrics and get referrals to a psychologist or other available services.
+Call the office or send us a portal message to get referrals to a psychologist or other available services.